HeadHodge/hassioControlHub/README.md

 <b>_keyCode2bt:</b>

 This module is basically a virtual/emulated bluetooth keyboard.
-It capture keyCodes from the Hassio Hub using their websockets API and sends the keyCodes to any connected via bluetooth to any device thats accepts a HID bluetooh keyboard for input.
+It captures keyCodes from the Hassio Hub using their websockets API and sends the keyCodes to any connected via bluetooth to any device thats accepts a HID bluetooh keyboard for input.
 There a several sub-modules to facilitate the device bluetooth pairing.